misterfifths/sounds-of-mcguinness/README.md

 #### Measurement

 So, how do you actually measure dBA?
-It's a two-step process: take a dB SPL measurement using a calibrated microphone, and then use software to apply A-weighting.
+It's a two-step process: take a dB SPL measurement using a calibrated microphone, and then use software to apply A-weighting to your recording.

 Calibrated microphones are engineered to have a precise conversion between their dBFS and dB SPL.
 To slightly simplify matters, for calibrated microphones, there's some magic constant you can add to convert from one to the other.